zahwah-codes/zahwah-codes/README.md

 - :nerd_face: I’m currently learning Swift.
 You can keep up with my journey on [here](https://medium.com/@zahwah-codes/my-journey-to-learning-ios-development-3406fff0e0b2)

-- :woman_technologist: I'm working on a Photographers Platform
+- :woman_technologist: I'm working on an app where individuals living in Oman can search up the most popular locations.
+Users will be able to write reviews and save locations for their future reference

 - :dart: My 2023 goal is to learn Swift